-- 12. John Guthrie's primary contributions are his work on reading engagement.
+John Guthrie's primary contributions are his work on reading engagement.
 He describes motivation as including embracing challenge, satisfying curiosities, and expanding a sense of self-efficacy.
 These processes generate energy for cognitive activities.
 Motivation, he believes, emerges along with cognitive, conceptual, and social/cultural aspects of the literate individual, and engagement refers to their confluence.
-His CORI model of instruction emphasizes motivational and cognitive aspects of engagement. - Guthrie, J. T., & Wigfield, A. (2000).
+His CORI model of instruction emphasizes motivational and cognitive aspects of engagement.

+Guthrie, J. T., & Wigfield, A. (2000).
 Engagement and motivation in reading.
 In M. Kamil, R. Barr, P. Mosenthal & D. Pearson.
 Handbook of reading research, Volume III. (pp. 403-422).
 New York: Longman.

-READ 560 THE SOCIOCULTURAL CONTEXT OF LANGUAGE AND LITERACY FOR ENGLISH LEARNERS

-- 13. Rebecca Rogers demonstrates the "power and potential of educators working together to use literacy practices that make changes in people's lives, this collaboratively written book blends the voices of participants in a teacher-led professional development group to provide a truly lifespan perspective on designing critical literacy practices.
-It joins these educators' stories with the history and practices of the group K-12 classroom teachers, adult educators, university professors, and community activists who have worked together since 2001 to better understand the relationship between literacy and social justice.
-Exploring issues such as gender equity, linguistic diversity, civil rights and freedom and war, the book showcases teachers' reflective practice in action and offers insight into the possibilities and struggles of teaching literacy through a framework of social justice." - Rogers, R., Mosley, M., Kramer, M.A.
+READ 560 THE SOCIOCULTURAL CONTEXT OF LANGUAGE AND LITERACY FOR ENGLISH LEARNERS and practices of the group K-12 classroom teachers, adult educators, university professors, and community activists who have worked together since 2001 to better understand the relationship between literacy and social justice.
+Exploring issues such as gender equity, linguistic diversity, civil rights and freedom and war, the book showcases teachers' reflective practice in action and offers insight into the possibilities and struggles of teaching literacy through a framework of social justice."
+Rogers, R., Mosley, M., Kramer, M.A.
 (2009).
 A framework for critical literacy across the lifespan: A case study of the literacy for social justice teacher research group (pp. 20-32).
 In R. Rogers, M. Mosley, and M.A Kramer (Eds.), Designing socially just learning communities: Critical literacy education across the lifespan.
-New York: Routledge. - 14.
-Louise Rosenblatt introduced the theory of Transactional Reading which maintains that both reader and text are essential to the making of meaning.
-The reader is active, drawing on a reservoir of past experience to interpret texts.
-The implications of Rosenblatt's theory range from ideas about instruction, selecting texts, and involving students in the reading of literature.
+New York: Routledge.